-To help you understand the answer to that question, imagine a scenario.
-Pretend that you are going to apply for a loan to put a swimming pool into your backyard.
+You may want to know your net worth out of curiosity, to see where you rank among your peers, or because of a particular reason, such as applying for a loan.
+As an example, let's say you are going to apply for a loan to put a swimming pool into your backyard.
 You go to the bank asking to borrow money, and the banker insists that you give him a list of your current finances.

 After going home and looking over your statements and account records, you pull out a blank sheet of paper.
 You write down everything you have that is of value including your checking accounts, savings accounts, certificates of deposit and money markets, mutual funds, stocks, bonds, real estate, cars, furniture, computers, and more.
-Then, in the middle of the sheet, you write down everything you owe including your mortgage, student loans, credit card debt, margin debt, and more.
-Finally, at the bottom of the sheet, you subtract everything you own from everything you owe to calculate your net worth.
+Then, you write down everything you owe including your mortgage, student loans, credit card debt, margin debt, and more.
+Finally, at the bottom of the sheet, you subtract everything you owe from everything you own to calculate your net worth.

 Congratulations, you have created a balance sheet.

 Just as the bank asked you to put together a balance sheet to evaluate your credit-worthiness, the government requires publicly traded companies to put together a balance sheet several times a year for their shareholders.
-It allows current and potential investors to get a snapshot of a company's finances.
-Among other things, the balance sheet will show you the value of the stuff the company owns, right down to the telephones sitting on the desk of their employees, the amount of debt, how much inventory is in the corporate warehouse, and how much money the business has to work within the short term.
+These balance sheets allow current and potential investors to get a snapshot of a company's finances and decide if they are good investments.

-Footnote: Unlike other financial statements, the balance sheet cannot cover a range of dates.
-In other words, it may be good "as of December 31st, 2018", but it can't tell you about a period spanning from, say, December 1st through December 31st.
-It is because a balance sheet lists items such as cash on hand and inventory, which change daily.
-You'll find that the way to deal with this when calculating many ratios, which I'll teach you how to do later in this lesson, is to take the so-called "average weighted" figures of a balance sheet.
+The figures on the balance sheet are specific to the timeframe under review.
+Unlike other financial statements, the balance sheet cannot cover a range of dates.
+In other words, it may be good as of December 31st, but it can't tell you about a period spanning from, say, December 1st through December 31st.
+It is because a balance sheet lists items such as cash on hand—and inventory for businesses—which change daily.